2300 AD

-2300 AD, originally titled Traveller: 2300, is a tabletop science fiction role-playing game created by Game Designers' Workshop (GDW) and first published in 1986.
+The tabletop game 2300 AD, originally titled Traveller: 2300, is a science fiction role-playing game created by Game Designers' Workshop (GDW) and first published in 1986.
+It was initially confused with the game Traveller, also published by GDW and released in 1977, however Traveller 2300 was considered its own distinct game as it used a completely different game system.

 Publication history

 Marc Miller and Frank Chadwick were two of the designers of 2300 AD.

 GDW created the popular science fiction role-playing game Traveller in 1977 with themes taken from Space Opera short stories and novels of the Golden Age of SF.

-In 1984, GDW published the unrelated and much grittier post-apocalyptic role-playing game Twilight 2000, set in the year 2000 following a nuclear war.
+In 1984, GDW published the unrelated and much grittier post-apocalyptic role-playing game Twilight: 2000, set in the year 2000 following a nuclear war.
 Two years later, wanting to follow up with a similar-themed "hard science" space-based role-playing game, GDW took the Twilight 2000 storyline, moved it forward three centuries, and created a new game where humanity has recovered enough from the war that they are able to travel to nearby star systems.
 Although this new game, published in 1986, had no ties to Traveller, and used a completely different game system, GDW titled it Traveller: 2300.
 The game was published as a boxed set that contained: